plux/lux/doc/lux.md

 some machine is very slow the `multiplier` can be set to something else than 1000 which is the default.
-The match timeout (in seconds) is multiplied with this setting to compute the actual timeout to get milli seconds which is used internally.
+The match timeout (in seconds) is multiplied with this setting to compute the actual timeout to get milliseconds which is used internally.

 Here you can find a couple of architecture specific examples: